Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 • The IRS sends you a notice.

-However, you generally must file Form 8857 no later than 2 years after the first IRS attempt to collect the tax from you that occurs after July 22, 1998.
+However, you must generally file Form 8857 no later than 2 years after the first IRS attempt to collect the tax from you.
 (But see the exceptions below for different filing deadlines that apply.)
 For this reason, do not delay filing because you do not have all the required documentation.

-Collection activities that may start the 2-year period are:
+Collection activities that may start the 2-year period include the following.

 • The IRS offset your income tax refund against an amount you owed on a joint return for another year and the IRS informed you about your right to file Form 8857.